castingclouds/circuit-breaker/README.md

 **💰 Agent FinOps** - Real-time cost tracking, budget enforcement, and ROI analytics for AI workflows

-### Key Principles

-**Unified Server**: Single binary providing GraphQL, REST, and MCP APIs **OpenAI Compatible**: Drop-in replacement for OpenRouter.ai with BYOK model **Local AI First**: Native Ollama integration with zero-config model detection **State Managed Workflows**: Unlike DAG-based systems, supports cycles, concurrent states, and complex relationships **Mathematical Guarantees**: Petri Net formalism provides deadlock detection and state safety **Polyglot First**: Any language can use GraphQL, REST, or MCP APIs **Multi-Tenant by Design**: Secure isolation with granular access controls and resource quotas **FinOps Native**: Built-in cost tracking, budgeting, and optimization for AI operations at scale
+**✨ Polyglot First** - Any language can use GraphQL, REST, or MCP APIs

 ### Architecture